dedis/cothority/byzcoin/Contracts.md

 In the ByzCoin service, the following contracts are pre-defined:

-- `GenesisReference` - points to the genesis configuration
 - `Config` - holds the configuration of ByzCoin
 - `Darc` - defines the access control